 Part of embracing vulnerability at work is by having open and honest conversations, even when it’s uncomfortable.
 Especially right now, when conversations about racial inequality and discrimination are taking center stage.
 Topics like this can be scary to talk about, namely because you don't want to say the wrong thing.
 However, it's by having these tough conversations that we experience the most growth as both leaders and individuals.
 Not to mention you might learn something about your organizational culture and how the company is addressing concerns over cultural or societal issues.

 Being in a leadership role comes with many expectations and responsibilities, including mounting pressures to perform and deliver results.
 On top of that, they're typically overseeing entire departments and/or teams.
 This type of responsibility can blur the lines between leadership and dictatorship.
 For example, if you find yourself always driving the conversation, pitching ideas and having the final say, take a step back to listen and observe.
 Remind yourself that professional success it is not just about you but the people around you – and a vulnerable leader is comfortable with not having all the answers and welcomes opinions from their people.
 When you show you’re not afraid to ask for help, it allows other people to open up with their best ideas.
 And, with the guard lowered on both sides, employees will begin to trust leadership with other concerns, such as personal experiences in the workplace.

 Being vulnerable takes courage.
 But it’s worth it.

 The conversation about vulnerability in corporate culture is starting to change.
 And as a people leader, you know that cultivating a culture of openness and trust starts at the top.
 If you're ready to turn the tide on corporate culture for good, Speakfully is the tool that will give employees a voice and serve you real-time visibility into how they're feeling.
-Click here to see the platform and learn about our pilot program.
+Click here to learn more about the different options offered by Speakfully.